 What is the trail like?

 No matter which way you go, you’ll go downhill first before coming back uphill.
 Traveling counter-clockwise, you go gently downhill or are on a flat trail for the first half.
 There are two big hills after that, but they are short so don’t get intimidated.
 Lots of people take breaks, and each hill doesn’t take more than 10 minutes of going up to get to the top.

 Overall, the trail is well-maintained and easy to follow, but it does get rocky in places so watch your step!

 The first part of the trail is in pretty dense evergreens, which I loved.
 It smells like Christmas and the pine needles on the ground make the trail really soft.

 But then you open up into the aspen meadows and things start getting really scenic.
-Once you’ve climbed higher, you start getting glimpes of the surrounding mountains and the groves of gold aspen trees.
+Once you’ve climbed higher, you start getting glimpses of the surrounding mountains and the groves of gold aspen trees.
 There are two rocky outcroppings toward the end of the hike that make for excellent photo ops – and once you’ve gotten to the second one, you’re only minutes away from the parking lot!

 The trail map and various places online said this hike was more than three miles long, but it’s actually almost a mile shorter than that.
 My watch missed the first section (see screenshot below) but only measured our hike at 2.3 miles, so I can’t imagine it’s more than 2.5 miles round trip.
-It took us about an hour and a half, including several breaks, photo ops, and my mad dash into the woods to find a spot to pee (thanks pregnancy).
+It took us about an hour and a half, including several breaks, photo ops, and my mad dash into the woods to find a spot to pee (thanks third trimester).